tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Operations-on-Shares--File-Service-.md

 - You have a legacy application or service that is already using these APIs.
 - You have very high scale requirements; the control API provided by the storage resource provider has much lower scale guarantees than the FileREST API.

+New parameters and actions on the `FileService` may not be added to the data plane REST SDKs, even if they are exposed in FileREST.
+Use the control plane SDKs to access parameters and actions.

 To learn more about Azure Files' API surface area, see [Azure Files REST API](./File-Service-REST-API.md).

 ## Management APIs